Lists of influential Jews are never simply lists of Jews.

-They are lists of what a particular editorial institution thinks matters right now, who has leverage, who has symbolic value, and which corners of Jewish life feel urgent enough to foreground.
+They are lists of what a particular editorial institution thinks matters right now, who has bargaining power, who has symbolic value, and which corners of Jewish life feel urgent enough to foreground.
 The archived AmazingJews row from 2020 repeated the Jerusalem Post's announcement as if the interesting fact were simply that the names had been revealed.
 Five years later, that looks much too small.

 The interesting fact is that the list is still around, still branded, and still changing its center of gravity.